prishavellimalai4/SSC_Leichhardt_Timetable/docs/README.md

    - Go to Actions tab in your repository
    - Enable workflows if prompted
+   - Data will automatically update every Monday at 5:00 AM

 3. **Manual Updates**: Use "Run workflow" button to update data anytime